sonvister/Binance/README.md

 Built into the [`IBinanceJsonApi`](src/Binance/Api/Json/IBinanceJsonApi.cs) implementation is an [`IRateLimiter`](src/Binance/Api/Json/IRateLimiter.cs) that ensures the API call rate doesn't exceed a configurable threshold.
 By default this threshold is set to 3 calls per second.
 This helps provide *fair* use of the Binance API and to prevent *potentially* being disconnected or blocked.

 *NOTE*: Currently, the`PlaceOrderAsync` and `CancelOrderAsync` calls are not affected by the rate limiter.

+### Configuration Options
+The following classes are used to provide configurable options: [`BinanceJsonApiOptions`](src/Binance/Options/BinanceJsonApiOptions.cs) and [`UserDataWebSocketClientOptions`](src/Binance/Options/UserDataWebSocketClientOptions.cs).
+The `BinanceConsoleApp` demonstrates how these options can be configured using a JSON file.

 ### Connectivity
 ##### *Minimal* Examples